eduvpn/documentation/PORTAL_HA.md

 to MySQL as well.
 Next to MariaDB and MySQL, also PostgreSQL is supported.

 * **NOTE**: this ONLY applies to eduVPN/Let's Connect!
 3.x!
-* **NOTE**: do this ONLY for new servers, there is NO migration from SQLite to MariaDB/PostgreSQL!
+* **NOTE**: do this ONLY for new servers, there is NO automatic migration from SQLite to MariaDB/PostgreSQL!
 * **NOTE**: you can use this if you want to deploy multiple portal instances using the same storage backend;
 * **NOTE**: your MariaDB/PostgreSQL setup should have higher availability than